php-pds/skeleton/README.md

 ### config/

-If the package provides a directory for configuration files, it MUST be named `config/`.
+If the package provides a root-level directory for configuration files, it MUST be named `config/`.

 This publication does not otherwise define the structure and contents of the